Willie Pye: Trial and appeals

-During the court proceedings into the case of Yarbrough's murder, one of Pye's accomplices, Anthony Freeman, reached a plea bargain and voluntarily turned state evidence against Pye, who was convicted of murder, kidnapping, rape, burglary and robbery in June 1996.
+During the court proceedings into the case of Yarbrough's murder, one of Pye's accomplices, Anthony Freeman, reached a plea bargain and voluntarily turned state evidence against Pye, who was convicted of malice murder, kidnapping, rape, burglary and robbery in June 1996.
 The jury that convicted Pye also recommended a death sentence for the charge of murdering Yarbrough, and Pye was therefore condemned to death row.
 In addition to the death penalty, Pye was also given a 20-year jail term for the burglary charge and three additional terms of life imprisonment for the remaining three charges.
 His appeal in 1998 was dismissed by the Supreme Court of Georgia.

 The third perpetrator, Chester Adams, was tried in a separate court for the same charges as Pye, and pled guilty in April 1997.
 Unlike Pye, Adams was spared the death sentence and instead received five consecutive life sentences for his role in Yarbrough's murder, and is still incarcerated as of 2024.
 Freeman was similarly sentenced to life in prison for charges of murder, robbery, and burglary.
 After serving 24 years behind bars, Freeman was released on parole on May 4, 2020.

 A controversial fact of Pye's case was that during his trial, his attorney did not adequately fulfill his duty to represent and defend Pye, which likely caused the suppression of certain mitigating factors in his favor, such as Pye's childhood.
 This allegation was brought forward to the courts, and although a federal judge rejected this fact in an appeal hearing, the 11th Circuit Court of Appeals would accept it in a 2021 court hearing, and as a result, a three-judge panel agreed to vacate Pye's death sentence on the grounds that Pye was subjected to prejudicial treatment due to inadequate legal representation.
 However, a year later, the decision was reversed by the federal appellate court, resulting in Pye's death sentence being re-instated.